Beloumi/Crypto-Eck/README.md

 # Crypto-Eck
 cryptographic stuff

-This is as a collection of cryptographic stuff, which is yet not included into a library or an application like Peafactory.
+This is as a collection of cryptographic stuff, which is yet not included into a library or an application.

 Password Hashing:

-The package password_hashing is still a bit raw.
+The package password hashing is still a bit raw.
 It may perhaps be used in future to compare some password hashing schemes.
 Bcrypt and Battcrypt require Bouncy Castles lightweight Crypto API.